greggelong/theYard/README.md

+## the yard with A-Frame

+from this tutorial from Glitch:

 WebVR Starter Kit: Make Your Own Planetarium
 =================
 A-Frame is an easy way to build your own WebVR (Web Virtual Reality) scenes.
 You don't need to install anything and scenes can be made with HTML.
 Our starter kits have code that can be easily [remixed](https://glitch.com/help/remix/) to create their own scenes.